telerik/kendo-react-inputs/docs/slider/overview.md

     );
 ```

 The `fixedtickwidth` option sets the width between each two ticks along the track.
 Its value must be set in pixels.
-When this option is enabled the component will be resized in order to fit all the ticks with the corresponding tick width.
-If no `fixedTickWidth` options is set the component will adjust the size of the ticks in order for the sum to match the actual size of the component.
+When the option is enabled, the component gets resized to fit all ticks with the corresponding width.
+If no `fixedTickWidth` options is defined, the component adjusts the size of the ticks in a way that the sum matches the actual size of the component.

 ```html
     class SliderContainer extends React.Component {